Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Federal Rules and Penalties for Cannabis Trafficking

-It is a federal offense to manufacture, import, distribute or possess controlled substances, including cannabis, with the intent to sell the marijuana either across state borders, throughout the state or from a foreign country into Florida, according to the Controlled Substances Act (21 U.S.C. §§ 807 et seq.)
+Drug trafficking is also considered a federal offense, meaning that the defendant can face both State and Federal charges.
+Under 21 U.S.C § 841, it is a federal offense for any person to manufacture, import, distribute or possess controlled substances, including cannabis, with the intent to sell the marijuana either across state borders, throughout the state or from a foreign country into Florida, according to the Controlled Substances Act.

-The federal Controlled Substances Act lists and classifies drugs as most serious with the greatest likelihood of abuse (Schedule I) to least serious with a small chance for abuse (Schedule V).
-Marijuana is classified as a Schedule I drug under the federal statute.
+The Federal Controlled Substances Act categorizes controlled substances into different schedules, with the most serious being those with the greatest likelihood of abuse (Schedule I) to least serious with a small chance for abuse (Schedule V).
+Under the Federal drug schedule, marijuana is classified as a Schedule I drug.

-Penalties for trafficking in cannabis can depend on the amount of marijuana or marijuana plants being trafficked and if the alleged offender has any other prior convictions.
-A few examples of penalties include:
+Penalties for trafficking in cannabis will vary depending on the amount of cannabis or marijuana plants being trafficked and if the alleged offender has any other prior convictions.
+Federal penalties include:

 • If no prior convictions, less than five years to 10 years to life in federal prison